Frequently Asked Questions

 Q: What deductible levels are acceptable?

-A: Your plan cannot impose cost sharing that exceeds the high-deductible health plan limits (currently $6,450 for an individual, $12,900 for a family).
+A: Your plan cannot impose cost sharing that exceeds the high-deductible health plan limits.
 These amounts are indexed to medical inflation each year.

 Q: What is the "essential health benefits package"?